ConorMcNamara/sklearn_other_metrics/README.md

 # sklearn_other_metrics
-Includes regression and binary classification metrics not incorporated in sklearn's libraries.
+Includes regression and classification metrics not incorporated in sklearn's libraries, such as SMAPE as well as sensitivity and specificity.

-I tried to avoid using any sklearn library functions unless absolutely necessary.